srisarya/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 In the following sections, we will perform two cleaning steps:

-* Trimming the ends of sequence reads using cutadapt.
+* Trimming the ends of sequence reads using `cutadapt`.
 * K-mer filtering using *kmc3*.
-* Removing sequences that are of low quality or too short using cutadapt.
+* Removing sequences that are of low quality or too short using `cutadapt`.

 Other tools, including [*fastx_toolkit*](https://github.com/agordon/fastx_toolkit), [*BBTools*](https://jgi.doe.gov/data-and-tools/bbtools/), and